Signalsmith-Audio/audio-wav-example/README.md

 ## `wav.h`

-This is a simple library to read and write 16-bit WAV files - enough for demos and experiments.
+This is a simple library to read and write 16-bit WAV files - enough for demos, experimenting and learning, but probably not serious use.

-### Sample-rate and channel count
+### Shape and sample-rate

-Get/set these as `.sampleRate` and `.channel`:
+The basic properties are `.sampleRate`, `.channel` and `.length()`:

 ```cpp
 Wav wav;